 Remember their little details, such as their birthdays, and offer something special to them.
 That’s the treatment your customers expect from you.

-JetBlue did it really well!
-See how they have remembered the day the customer joined their services and sent a personalized email.
+JetBlue did it well!
+See how they remembered the day the customer joined their services and sent a personalized email.
 It is a wonderful way to build a long-term relationship with your customers and keep them engaged with your brand.